JingZhang617/Scribble_Saliency/README.md

 # Our Bib:

-Please cite our paper if you like our work:
+Please cite our paper if necessary:

 @InProceedings{Scribble_Sal_2020_CVPR,